 “Without a mobile I can’t access Facebook, check the news, listen to music, watch a movie, write a note to myself, play a game, ask Google etc… when out and about”

 Mobiles are no longer bought to make phone calls but to run apps.
 Indeed, it’s estimated that most people have about 80 apps on their mobile and use close to half of them each month.

 Unfortunately, Microsoft was never able to persuade many application developers to build Windows phone apps, meaning that there were never many apps available.
 Being unable to run Android or iPhone apps, the Windows phone was doomed to failure because it no longer solved the user’s problem.
 Sure, it allowed users to make phone calls, to send and receive messages and emails, and to access some of their favourite mobile apps but crucially not all of them.
 If only Microsoft had better focused on the problem, they might have found a better solution (like an Android based phone with a Windows like UI).

 “Great designers don’t fall in love with their solution.
 Great designers fall in love with the problem”

-As we saw with the Window phone, a design that doesn’t solve a real problem, or solves the wrong problem is doomed to failure.
+As was the case with the Window phone, a design that doesn’t solve a real problem, or solves the wrong problem is doomed to failure.
 This is why at Redgate (where I work as a product designer) there is as much focus on defining the problem, as on designing the solution.

 The design framework used at Redgate is based on the Design Council’s Double Diamond framework.
 During the ‘Understand’ phase designers gather insights into possible problems to be solved.
 This can be through customer interviews, customer visits, surveys, analytics, and conversations with sales and support staff who typically have great visibility of the sorts of problems customers experience.